rafaelgandi/buildless-stack/README.md

 # UI Library
 I use [Preact](https://preactjs.com/) for declarative UI programming and [HTM](https://github.com/developit/htm) as a buildless alternative to JSX.
 The combined standalone version used in this stack can be found [here.](https://preactjs.com/guide/v10/getting-started/#no-build-tools-route)

+# UI Component Library
+I use [Shoelace](https://shoelace.style/) for UI components.
+I use the shoelace.js script directly in the browser.
+Current version used is 2.15.1.

 # CSS Styling
 I use [postcss-nesting](https://github.com/csstools/postcss-nesting) built with [esm.sh cdn](https://esm.sh/) as a polyfill for native nested css if it is not supported by a browser. [styled.js](https://github.com/rafaelgandi/buildless-stack/blob/main/public/src/lib/styled.js) is the utility function I made to make this easier to use.